Azure/azureml-assets/assets/models/system/facebook-sam-vit-base/description.md

 ]
 ```

-Note: "encoded_binary_mask1" string should be in base64 format.
+Note: "encoded_binary_mask1" string is in base64 format.

 #### Model inference - visualization for a sample image